 - Our Environmental policies will support increased domestic production to minimise over-extended global supply lines and support environmental sustainability.

 - Tax-advantaged Free Ports will be established with a focus on manufacture for export.
-As with Special Economic Zones (SPZs), these will be allowed only if proposals win local democratic approval.
+As with Special Economic Zones (SEZs), these will be allowed only if proposals win local democratic approval.